Telephone: 01604 545065

 Comprehensive Pain Evaluation

-- detailed, pain-oriented history and physical examination
+- Detailed, pain-oriented history and physical examination (when face to face)

 Pain Medication Management